bloom-lang/bud/docs/deploy.md

     include LocalDeploy

 The next step is to declare how many nodes you want to the program to be spun up on.
 You need to do this in a `deploystrap` block.
-A `deploystrap` block is run before `bootstrap`, and is only run for a Bud class that is instantiated with the option "`:deploy => true`".
+A `deploystrap` block is run before `bootstrap`, and is only run for a Bud class that is instantiated with the option `:deploy => true`.
 As an example:

     deploystrap do
       num_nodes <= [[2]]